Hellions (Marvel Comics): Cast

+King Bedlam's Hellions

+Following the fall of Krakoa, King Bedlam reorganized the Hellions.
+The team now consists of King Bedlam, Jesse Bedlam, Boom-Boom, Locus and Fantomex.

 Other versions

 Age of Apocalypse

 The original Hellions appear briefly in an alternate universe depicted in the Age of Apocalypse storyline as former agents of Apocalypse.
-After his death, they become renegades and are hunted down and captured by the X-Men on the United States government's behalf.
+After Apocalypse's death, the Hellions become renegades and are hunted down and captured by the X-Men on the United States government's behalf.

 House of M

 In an alternate universe depicted in the House of M storyline, the Hellions exist as S.H.I.E.L.D.'s "Hellion Squad", led by Danielle Moonstar and consisting of Hellion, Magik, Quill, Surge, Synch, and Wind Dancer.